Engineering spin-wave spectrum via the magnetization inertia tensor: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-We thank Alexander Mook for fruitful discussions.
 Financial support by the faculty research scheme at IIT(ISM) Dhanbad, India under Project No. FRS(196)/2023-2024/PHYSICS and Startup Research Grant (SRG) by SERB Under Project No. SRG/2023/000612 is gratefully acknowledged.
 R.M. acknowledges the Indo-German Science Technology Centre (IGSTC) for the exchange visit via the PECFAR award No. IGSTC/PECFAR/Call 2024/IGSTC-02232/RM-AM/70/2024-25/74.